dashton82/FakeScript/README.md

 ### Cloud Services
 Cloud projects will automatically be created if the project type exists.

+### Database Projects
+Database projects can have the .dacpac files created, providing you have publish profile with the format [SolutionName].Database.Publish.xml and the project name is [SolutionName].Database.
+You also should make sure in your build configuration for the solution that this is not built as part of a Release build.

 ### Assemby Versioning
 Assembly versioning will work on your chosen CI - this should use the format buildVersion number and follow semantic versioning.
 You can then override the Major and Minor values through Environment Variables.